kdpuvvadi/omadac/docs/ssl/minica.md

 openssl.exe pkcs12 -export -out minica.p12 -in minica.pem -inkey minica-key.pem -passout pass:password
 ```

-> Replace `passowrd` at `pass:password` with the desired password or left it eampty to disable password.
+> Replace `password` at `pass:password` with the desired password or left it empty to disable password.

 ## Install CA Certificate